HaykZrk/LabyTrap/README.md

         MSVC 11 / allegro-5.0.10-msvc-11.0.zip

 - Easy installation :
-        Allegro 5 available in the "files" branch for CodeBlock and Visual Studio
+        Allegro 5 available in the "files" branch for CodeBlock and Visual Studio.

         POSITIONING OF DLL